Tag Archives: Prince Edward Island

 “For God’s sake, I have a wife and child.”

 He posted the letter in Charlottetown, paying an extra penny to make it a “Registered Letter.”
 It would sail on the Gazette to Liverpool the next week.
 He hoped to have a reply by the fall.
 In the meantime, he would start building a house on the western side of the cove.
 The land might already be owned by somebody, but it was nearly all forest.
 Whoever the landlord was, it was still waiting for a tenant, or the man in the moon.
-When and if he showed up, Bill Murphy was sure he could set him straight.
+When and if he showed up, the Irishman was sure he could set him straight.

 “All the old haunts and the dear friends, all the things I used to do, the hopes and dreams of boyhood days, they all pass me in review.”
 It was a song they still sang in military barracks.
-He had been dragooned into the army while a lad after being plied with drink by a sergeant in a pub.
+He had been dragooned into the army while still a lad after being plied with drink by a sergeant in a pub.
 He took the “Queen’s Shilling” and there was no going back, especially after he deserted and went to work for himself, plying his trade.

-Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Daybook http://www.clevelandohiodaybook.com.
+Ed Staskus posts on 147 Stanley Street http://www.147stanleystreet.com and made in Cleveland http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”

 It Takes 2 to Tango